Frequently Asked Questions

 Can I take photographs of transcripts?

 Yes, patrons viewing transcripts in the Rare Book & Manuscript Library's Reading Room are allowed to take digital photographs of the transcript in order to supplement and assist their note-taking.
+There are many decent scanner apps for Android and iOS phones available.

 These photographs must be used for personal research use only and cannot be shared, distributed, or published in any way.